4rg0n/songs-of-syx-mod-example/doc/howto/access_game_code.md

 ### Replacing

 With the same method it's possible to replace game classes with your own custom ones.
-Just copy it into the same package.
+Copy it into the same package.

 ```java
 package settlement.job;